 What does the course consist of?

-The new Eduqas GCSE in Philosophy, Ethics and The Study of Religion encourages students to be inspired, moved and changed by following a broad, satisfying and worthwhile course that will challenge and equip them to lead more constructive lives.
-Students will be encouraged to adopt an enquiring, critical and reflective approach to the Philosophical and Ethical topics as well as developing their understanding of how religion plays a role in their world.
+The Eduqas GCSE in Philosophy, Ethics and The Study of Religion encourages students to be inspired, moved and changed by following a broad, satisfying and worthwhile course that will challenge and equip them to lead more constructive lives.
+Students will be encouraged to adopt an enquiring, critical and reflective approach to the philosophical and ethical topics as well as developing their understanding of how religion plays a role in their world.

 Throughout the 2 years students will study 3 components:

 Component 1: This is worth 50% of their GCSE and students will have the opportunity to study Philosophical, Ethical and Religious Studies in the Modern World.
 Topics studied include ‘Issues of Life and Death’, ‘Human Rights’, ‘Good and Evil’ and ‘Relationships’.

 Component 2: Students will have the opportunity to study the beliefs and teachings of Christianity and how these have had an impact on the world in which we live.
 This component is worth 25% of their GCSE.

 Component 3: Students will have the opportunity to study the beliefs and teachings of an alternative World Faith and how these have had an impact on the world in which we live.
 This component is also worth 25% of their GCSE.

 This new specification offers a great way of engaging students in a modern and stimulating course by looking at relevant issue-based topics which are accessible to all students, regardless of their faith or background.

 Assessment of Philosophy, Ethics and the Study of Religion takes place solely by examination.
 As well as being internally assessed throughout the 2 years, students will sit a mock exam at the end of year 10.
 These will sufficiently prepare them for their GCSE exam at the end of year 11.